FamilySearch/pewpew/guide/src/config/common-types/expressions.md

 </td>
 <td>

 Generates a random number between *start* (inclusive) and *end* (exclusive).
 Both *start* and *end* must be number literals.
 If both numbers are integers only integers will be generated within the specified range.
 If either number is a floating point number then a floating point number will be generated within the specified range.

+> `1.0` is still considered an `int`

 </td>
 </tr>